muyizhu/SetGame/README.md

 Submit: Check the three cards you chose if they can make a set.
 If they make a set, they will be removed from board.

 Timer: Record how fast you can finish the game

+Track Message: Show how many cards you have finished and how many cards still left in deck